 Duggan, Éamonn John (Edmund) (1878–1936), solicitor and politician, was born Edmund John Duggan in Richhill, Co.
 Armagh, on 2 March 1878 the son of William Duggan and his wife Margaret (née Dunne).
-His father was an RIC constable, then stationed at Richhill.
-Educated locally, he began his working life as a law clerk, though after study he was admitted as a solicitor in Hilary term 1914 and built up a large practice at 66 Dame St., Dublin.
+His father was a Royal Irish Constabulary (RIC) constable, then stationed at Richhill.
+Educated locally, he began his working life as a law clerk, though after study he was admitted as a solicitor in Hilary term 1914 and built up a large practice at 66 Dame Street, Dublin.

 In September 1917 he acted as solicitor to the next of kin at the inquest on Thomas Ashe (qv), during which he instructed T. M. Healy (qv).
-A senior member of the IRB, Duggan became the IRA's director of intelligence (May 1918–November 1920).
+A senior member of the Irish Republican Brotherhood (IRB), Duggan became the Irish Republican Army (IRA) director of intelligence (May 1918–November 1920).
 In December 1918 he was elected Sinn Féin MP for Meath South (1918–22), and at the first meeting of the dáil on 21 January 1919 he read the declaration of independence in English.
 On 21 November 1920 he was rearrested and imprisoned in Mountjoy jail with Arthur Griffith (qv).
 While imprisoned, the two men met the British civil servant Alfred Cope (qv), and began the process that would eventually lead to the truce and treaty.

 Duggan was later moved to Brixton jail to enable him to instruct T. M. Healy in an appeal case before the house of lords.
 While at Brixton, as an MP Duggan occasionally dined at the house of commons, and Healy used these opportunities to encourage peace talks.
 In a profile in The Times of the delegates to the treaty talks, the piece on Duggan noted that had he refused to return to Brixton prison after dining at the house of commons, a curious question of parliamentary privilege might have arisen.